Universal Display (OLED)

 4. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, Universal Display grew its sales at a solid 10.5% compounded annual growth rate.
-Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Over the last five years, Universal Display grew its sales at a decent 8.7% compounded annual growth rate.
+Its growth was slightly above the average semiconductor company and shows its offerings resonate with customers.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 5. Product Demand & Outstanding Inventory